JetBrains/kotless/ROADMAP.md

 # Kotless roadmap

 ## 0.1.3
+* Support @Scheduled feature for local deployments
-* Support local start for Kotless
+* Use AWS Local Stack for mocking of AWS services during local start
 * Support of dynamic entrypoints in Ktor
     * Support new mode -- map everything using catch-all path variables